-- at least 75% of our gross income is passive income, or - at least 50% of the value (generally based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.
+- at least 75% of our gross income is passive income, or - at least 50% of the value (generally based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income

 For this purpose, passive income generally includes dividends, interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person), as well as gains from the sale of assets (such as stock) that produce passive income, foreign currency gains, and certain other categories of income.
+In addition, cash and other assets readily convertible into cash are generally considered passive assets.
 If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of determining whether we are a PFIC, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.
 However, it is not entirely clear how the contractual arrangements between us and the VIEs will be treated for purposes of the PFIC rules.
 For United States federal income tax purposes, we consider ourselves to own the stock of the VIEs.
 If it is determined, contrary to our view, that we do not own the stock of the VIEs for United States federal income tax purposes (for instance, because the relevant PRC authorities do not respect these arrangements), that would alter the composition of our income and assets for purposes of testing our PFIC status, and may cause us to be treated as a PFIC.